 It is also compact but comfortable and can therefore be used at home as well, which means you won’t need to have more than one potty.

 This travel potty, like other Potette models, also comes with three biodegradable disposable bags to make getting rid of your child’s business slightly easier for everyone involved in the process.
+It acts as a foldable toilet training seat, providing convenience on the go, especially if you want to use it in public toilets.

-This plastic potty also features an easy wipe surface for easy cleaning, so you won’t have to lug around a potty that doesn’t smell all that pleasant!
+The plastic potty also features an easy wipe surface for easy cleaning, so you won’t have to lug around a potty that doesn’t smell all that pleasant!
 The legs can even be detached so that they too can be wiped clean.

 My Carry Potty